zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### June 2017

-A proposal is made to close issue 1884 because the `pip install --download` command syntax no longer exists (although it does - it's only been deprecated); but it's pointed out that the problem still exists with `pip download`.
+A proposal is made to close issue 1884 because the `pip install --download` command syntax no longer exists.
+In fact, this syntax has only been deprecated, and it's pointed out that the problem still exists with `pip download`, so the issue isn't closed.

 ### March 2018

-[Pip v10.0.0.b1 is released](https://pip.pypa.io/en/stable/news/#b1-2018-03-31), fixing issue 4289 but once again making it possible to encounter The Bug even when specifying a platform explicitly.
-(Also, the completely nonsensical ability to specify `--editable` for `pip download` was removed, as was the deprecated `pip install --download`.)
+[Pip v10.0.0.b1 is released](https://pip.pypa.io/en/stable/news/#b1-2018-03-31), fixing issue 4289 (and thereby revealing the main problem again for some users).
+The deprecated `pip install --download` is also removed, along with the completely nonsensical ability to specify `pip download --editable`.

-### July 2018

-Pip switches to [Calendar versioning](https://calver.org/) with the [release of version 18.0](https://pip.pypa.io/en/stable/news/#v18-0).
-(This isn't particularly relevant to The Bug, but is a useful reference point for understanding the overall history.)

 ### November 2019